 pleased with the help that Leapers are providing, not just to the

-projects we support but also to the local economy.
+projects we support but also the local economy.

-and on the website and during the program we carry out induction
+and on the website and during the programme we carry out induction

 briefings, provide safety instructions: hygiene/washing etc to comply